pchampin/sophia_rs/README.md

 ## Testing

-The test suite depends on the [RDF test-suite], which is included as a `git` submodule.
+The test suite depends on the [RDF test-suite] and the [JSON-LD test-suite] which is included as a `git` submodule.
 In order to run all the tests, you need to execude the following commands:
 ```